 - Retains data even when the computer is powered off.

-Tip: Upgrading from an HDD to an SSD can dramatically boost system performance and boot time.
+Tip: Upgrading from an HDD to an SSD can dramatically improve system performance, boot times, and application load times.

 Motherboard – The Backbone of the Computer